Neowizard/scheme_reader/README.md

 ## Git

-You'll be implmeneting this (and future) assignments by adding code to this Git repository.
+You'll be implmeneting this (and future) assignments by adding code to a Git repository.
+The first thing you need to do is download and install a copy of [Git](https://git-scm.com/downloads).

 To get a local copy of your git repository, you need to enter the command `git clone <repository_url>`.
 Afterwards, the general Git workflow for your work is: